“Any man who can drive safely while kissing a pretty girl is simply not giving the kiss the attention it deserves”…Albert Einstein

 Anyway I reckon that’s enough about me, I hope the content I post on this blog will speak for itself.

 If you like you can follow me on twitter where I bang on about all sorts of stuff!

-I spent the first 12-years of my career in the Autodesk channel working for an Autodesk reseller as an Application Specialist.
+I spent the first chunk of my career in the Autodesk channel working for an Autodesk reseller as an Application Specialist.
 During my travels, I delivered countless hours of training, support, demos, and implementations.
 I got to see a lot of great places, meet interesting people, and see problems that I was very fortunate to help solve with Autodesk software and improved processes.

-I’ve been using AutoCAD since r13 (c4 to be specific… I know, I know missed all the “fun” of r13), cut my solid modeling teeth on Mechanical Desktop, and have been using Inventor since before it was known as Inventor (anyone remember Rubicon?).
+I’ve been using AutoCAD since r13 (c4 to be specific… I know, I know missed all the “fun” of r13), cut my solid modeling teeth on Mechanical Desktop, and have been using Inventor since before it was known as Inventor (anyone remembers Rubicon?).
 Data Management has always been a big part of my professional life, for the most part with Autodesk Vault and all of its flavours.

 Now I am the Technical Services Manager at Prairie Machine (www.prairiemachine.com) a mining equipment manufacturer.
 I’m responsible for overseeing the companies technical operations and technical growth.
-Primary duties include the ongoing support of both software and hardware while improving interaction between departments.
+Primary duties include the ongoing support of both software and hardware while improving the interaction between departments.
 We’re always looking to get stronger, faster, and more efficient.

 Outside of work I am blessed with four beautiful daughters who I am actively involved in coaching their various activities.
 You can find me on twitter (@aurbis).